Josh Rojas Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.

-- The Padres have a 4.14 team ERA that ranks 13th across all MLB pitching staffs.
+- The Padres have the 14th-ranked team ERA across all league pitching staffs (4.14).

-- The Padres rank 17th in baseball in home runs given up (21 total, 1.1 per game).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (21 total, 1.1 per game).

-- Wacha gets the start for the Padres, his fourth of the season.
-He is 2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched.
+- The Padres are sending Lugo (2-0) to make his fourth start of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Milwaukee Brewers, when he went 4 1/3 innings, allowing seven earned runs while giving up 11 hits.
+- The right-hander's last time out came on Saturday against the Milwaukee Brewers, when he threw 3 2/3 innings, surrendering three earned runs while allowing eight hits.

-- The 31-year-old has put up an ERA of 6.06, with 8.3 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .292 batting average against him.
+- The 33-year-old has an ERA of 2.70, with 9.2 strikeouts per nine innings, in three games this season.
+Opponents have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.